 More of my supplies/boxes.

-Although my definition of success is usually solely based on how much I learned, this business saw monetary success as well.
-Take a look!
+Although my definition of success is usually solely based on how much I learned, this Tacticorps may have been my first business that had monetary success as well.
+I sold my products in-person and through an online airsoft marketplace, but the best financial records I have are from Amazon.